Chinese Hackberry Celtis sinensis

 - Wildlife Value:

-- This plant supports Hackberry Emperor (Asterocampa celtis) and Question Mark Butterfly (Polygonia interrogationis) larvae.
+- Birds are attracted to the fruits.
+This plant supports Hackberry Emperor (Asterocampa celtis) and Question Mark Butterfly (Polygonia interrogationis) larvae.
 Questionmark butterflies have an interesting life cycles: overwintered adult Question Mark butterflies lay eggs from spring until the end of May.
 These will appear as summer adults from May-September, laying eggs that then develop into the winter adult form.
 The winter adults appear in late August and shelter for the winter starting the cycle all over again.
 Adult Question Mark butterflies feed on rotting fruit, tree sap, dung, and carrion only visiting flowers for feeding when absolutely necessary.

 - Dimensions: